University of London

 The University of London (UoL; abbreviated as Lond or more rarely Londin in post-nominals) is a federal (Note: All students from all member institutions and central bodies and research institutes are members of their respective institutions and are also University of London students and alumni.
 The University of London has a Collegiate Council which advises the board of trustees on the strategic direction of the university, and is responsible for ensuring the proper discharge of its academic affairs.
 It is chaired by the vice-chancellor, and its membership comprises the deputy vice-chancellor (who is the deputy chair), all the heads of the member institutions, the dean and chief executive of the School of Advanced Study, and the chief executive of the University of London Worldwide.) public research university in London, England, United Kingdom.
 The university was established by royal charter in 1836 as a degree-awarding examination board for students holding certificates from University College London, King's College London, and "other such institutions, corporate or unincorporated, as shall be established for the purpose of Education, whether within the Metropolis or elsewhere within our United Kingdom".
 It is one of three institutions to have claimed the title of the third-oldest university in England.
 (Note: Following the establishment of the universities of Oxford (by 1167) and Cambridge (1209); the title is also claimed by UCL (established 1826 but not recognised as a university) and Durham (established as a university in 1832 but not incorporated by royal charter until 1837).)
 It moved to a federal structure with constituent colleges in 1900.
-It is now incorporated by its fourth (1863) royal charter and governed by the University of London Act 2018 (c. iii).
+It is now incorporated by its fourth (1863) royal charter and governed by the University of London Act 2018.